 Imagine living in a world filled with clothes made from fabrics that don't stretch.
 No tights, no yoga pants, no comfortable waistbands, no shapewear.
-Or, equally as disturbing, knits that stretch and stretch but don't retain their shape.
+Or, equally as disturbing, knits that stretch and stretch and stretch but don't retain their shape.
 We would be a pretty uncomfortable and ugly group.
-The introduction of fibers like elastane, spandex and lycra that stretch and return to their original state changed the world of fabrics and active wear clothes.
+The introduction of fibers like elastane, spandex and lycra that stretch and return to their original state changed the world of fabrics, fashion and active wear clothes.

 What Are Spandex, Lycra and Elastane?

-Spandex fibers can be stretched more than 500 percent without breaking and after stretching repeatedly, return closely to the original length.
+Spandex fibers can be stretched more than five hundred percent without breaking and after stretching repeatedly, return closely to the original length.
 The fibers are lightweight and soft while being more durable and stronger than rubber.
 The fibers are resistant to damage from body oils, perspiration, most cosmetic chemicals found in deodorants and lotions.

 Spandex is heat settable during manufacturing.
 Because of this, clothes can be molded into permanent rounded or flat shapes.
 The fibers can be dyed and are resistant to abrasion and are easy to cut and sew.
 While Spandex can be used alone to weave a fabric, it is very often combined with natural fibers like cotton and wool as well as other man-made fibers like polyester or nylon to give stretchy qualities to fabrics.